RedBeardLab/rediSQL/README.md

 3. A cache system to store the result of the more complex select.

 But please share your thoughts.

+## Limit

+This module is based on SQLite so it has all the SQLite strenghts and limitations.

+The appropriate use cases for SQLite are described in [this document](https://sqlite.org/whentouse.html).

+With this module we remove the network limitation and so the use of this module is not suggested in only two cases:

+#### Many concurrent writers.

+SQLite does hold a table level lock on write while "standard" database can hold a row, or even value level lock.

+This means that concurrent client will never be able to write at the same time on the same table and one will always need to wait for the other to finish.

+At the moment this limiting factor is only secondary with the respect of this module.
+Indeed, the module, is not multithread (it will be soon, though), so before to blame SQLite for slow concurrent write you must blame me, the author.

+However, it should not be an issues for most uses cases, if your specific use case require a lot of concurent read I would suggest you to still try and benchmark this implementation.

+#### BIG dataset

+Because its internal SQLite can handle only up to 140TB of data, ideally this will also apply to this same module, supposing you know where to host the database.

+However when the dimension of the dataset start to approach the terabyte you may be better of looking for other alternatives.

+Of course if you use SQLite as in memory database the limiting factor will be the memory of your machine.

+## Limit of the module

+Right now there are some limit on the module implementation, these limitation are because my lack of time.

+#### Single thread

+Right now the module is single thread and it use the same thread of Redis.

+This means that during long computation, mainly BIG `SELECT`s, your redis instance will be un-responsive serving the data.

+This limitation will be definitely remove in a couple of week in Open Source version and more aggresively in the PRO version

+Fortunately I already have a working prototype and I only need to time to refine the design and make simple to add futher improvement to the module.

+#### Persistency

+No form of persistency are provide, right now, by the module.

+This means that your in memory database is completely transient.

+However, if your database is save on disk also in case of catastrophic failure, each committed statemet will be present on the SQLite file.

 ## Alpha code